-You can see the available code snippets in the Code Snippets Manager (Tools > Code Snippets Manager), selecting Python as the language:
+You can see the available code snippets in the Code Snippets Manager, opened by using Tools > Code Snippets Manager menu command and selecting Python as the language:

 To create your own snippets, see Walkthrough: Creating a Code Snippet.

 If you write a great code snippet that you'd like to share, feel free to post it in a gist and let us know.
 We may be able to include it in a future release of Visual Studio.